 Piernot is a maker who should be much more highly valued.
 From a player’s point of view his bows hit a sweet spot somewhere between the quality of a Vigneron and a Sartory, big and powerful but with enough suppleness to really speak.

 It’s fair to think of them as a development of the Vigneron concept, given that Piernot worked for both JA and André Vigneron.
 But there is no logic to how they are valued in the marketplace, and with Piernot it’s still possible to get a top level French bow for a sensible price.

 This example has a round section stick of chocolate brown pernambuco – mounts are silver and ebony.
-The condition of the bow is generally excellent, though there are some slight marks to the audience side of the head.
+The condition of the bow is generally excellent, though there are some slight marks and a small cheek repair to the audience side of the head.

 It’s not easy to make a bow that’s both reliable and inspiring, but that seems to be Piernot’s unique gift.